urgas9/tree-bracket-representation/README.md

 See more [valid](./examples/bracket-tree-valid-cases.json) and [invalid](./examples/bracket-tree-invalid-cases.json)
 examples in the files used for tests across different implementations in `./examples` folder.

+## Requirements

+Each language should add support for the following function:
+* `parse`: parses a bracket tree string representation to an internal object structure
+* `toBracketRepresentation`: converts the internal object structure back to bracket tree string representation

 ## Example usage in Go